oliversmalldev/oliversmalldev/README.md

 - 👋 Hi, I’m @oliversmalldev
 - 👀 I’m interested in writing codes
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... more on .NET and all other Front -end tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...any Properties Management System
-- 📫 How to reach me ...
+- 📫 How to reach me ... oliversmalldev@gmail.com

 <!---
 oliversmalldev/oliversmalldev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.